g-fb/quickaccess/README.md

 **QuickAccess** is a program providing a menu to quickly access user defined folders and their subfolders.

-The menu can be opened through dbus.
+The menu can be opened through two dbus methods: showMenu and showDelayedMenu.

+**showMenu** shows the menu instantly, but in certain circumstances there are problems with the menu not showing or not closing.
+In these cases use the **showDelayedMenu**, there is a default delay of 150 miliseconds, but can be changed (see example below).

 # Example